FIELD BOTANY COURSE

 - Everyone will need a cutting board and sharp knife (a kitchen or pocket knife is fine), a small trowel (ideally a hori-hori knife), and pruning shears/clippers.

-- When processing herbs into medicinal extracts, students will need to supply their own alcohol, olive oil, and wide mouth mason jars.
+- When processing herbs into medicinal extracts, students will need to supply their own alcohol, olive oil, vinegar, honey, and wide mouth mason jars.

 Special Thanks